 On April 25, 2022, the TRF1 Court issued a ruling related to the lifting of the injunction related to the LI following the completion and acceptance by FUNAI of the updated ECI in October 2021.
-Instead of lifting the injunction (as the Company had hoped), the TRF1 Court provided procedural guidance on the steps required to be taken to have the injunction removed.
+Instead of lifting the injunction, the TRF1 Court provided procedural guidance on the steps required to be taken to have the injunction removed.
 In effect, the TRF1 Court ruling decided that the matter is to be sent to SEMAS for review and confirmation that the ECI conditions have been met.
-If SEMAS determines that the ECI conditions have been met, the TRF1 Court ruling issued in December 2017.
-If the Federal Court in Altamira, which will then review and confirm whether the Company has fulfilled the conditions required in the TRF1 Court ruling issued in December 2017.
-If the Federal Court in Altamira agrees that all conditions have been met, it will determine what, if any, additional steps may be required to lift the injunction.
+If SEMAS determines that the ECI conditions have been met, then the matter is to be returned to the Federal Court in Altamira, which will then review and confirm whether the Company has fulfilled the conditions required in the TRF1 Court ruling issued in December 2017.
+If the Federal Court in Altamira agrees that all conditions have been met, it will determine what, if any, additional steps may be required to lift the suspension order.
 The Company also understands that any decision by the Federal Court in Altamira may be subject to a right of appeal.

-While the Company was disappointed that the TRF1 Court ruling did not immediately lift the injunction against the LI, the TRF1 Court ruling does provide needed procedural guidance on the steps required to accomplish this, which, in the Company's view, is a step in the right direction.
+While the Company was disappointed that the TRF1 Court ruling did not immediately lift the suspension order against the LI, the TRF1 Court ruling does provide needed procedural guidance on the steps required to accomplish this, which, in the Company's view, is a positive development.
 The Company continues to remain positive that the injunction will eventually be lifted.